codebyjames/Test-Launcher-1/README.md

 # Test-Launcher-1

-This project is for anyone learning to use Package Manager, Broadcast Receiver, Widgets, and Launchers!
+This project is for anyone needing working examples of Package Manager, Widget, and Launcher!

 In this app you can do the following: